ramkguru97/Knowledge_Discovery_In_Databases/README.md

 ## After opening a file, you can change the URL to githubtocolab.com  . . and reload to open in colab.
 Try this with the Jupyter Markdown Primer.
 1. <a href="https://github.com/profunccdata/Knowledge_Discovery_In_Databases/blob/main/Jupyter_Markdown_Primer.ipynb">Jupyter Markdown Primer by Example</a>
 2. <a href="https://githubtocolab.com/profunccdata/Knowledge_Discovery_In_Databases/blob/main/Bank%20Marketing%20Data%20Preparation.ipynb">Chapter 3 Bank Marketing Example</a>
-3. <a href="https://github.com/profunccdata/Knowledge_Discovery_In_Databases/blob/main/EDAIris.ipynb">Exploring Data for Knowledge and Understanding</a>
+3. <a href="https://github.com/profunccdata/Knowledge_Discovery_In_Databases/blob/main/EDAIris.ipynb">Chapter 4 Example 1 Exploring Data for Knowledge and Understanding</a>

 [ back to Table of Contents](#toc)
 <br>